If you have a question that is not listed in the FAQs below, contact the Elections Division at firstname.lastname@example.org or call 888-884-VOTE.

 A. The list of Montana's qualified parties is available on our website at: http://sos.mt.gov/Elections/Parties.

 There is no party registration in Montana.
 Individuals who vote in a primary election are given all the parties' ballots, and can choose in private which party ballot they wish to vote.
 Voters in a primary election cannot vote more than one party's ballots.

-A. The applicable laws and a complete list of Montana's most recent presidential electors are available here.
+A. The applicable laws and a complete list of Montana's most recent presidential elector nominees are available here.

 Q. What ID do I have to show when I vote at the polls?

 A. When voting at the polls, a current photo ID showing the elector's name; or a current utility bill, bank statement, paycheck, voter registration confirmation, government check or other government document showing the elector’s current name and current address must be presented.

 Q. What if I forget my ID when I vote at the polls?